 Agriscaping is thrilled to share their first-ever Agriscaping Summit in the Winter of 2021.
 Be prepared to Taste the Beauty!
-Each day there will be three classes taught by a hand-picked group of Certified Agriscaping Educators.
+You will experience 11 classes taught by a hand-picked group of Certified Agriscaping Educators.
 They will help you get inspiration, give you actionable solutions to creating an Elegant Edible Environment of your own, and treat you with nuggets of knowledge they are each passionate about.
 From learning about soil to herb gardens to gray water and so much more!

 Justin Rohner - Intro to Elegant Edible Landscaping